 Fiori Musicali Choir

 Fiori’s choir sings everything from mainstream Haydn and Schubert to risqué madrigals by Gesualdo.
 Director Penelope Rapson challenges with unusual repertoire, sometimes including idiosyncratic pronunciation – Fiori’s Zelenka recording for instance called for abstruse Viennese-style Latin, with Czech inflections!
-The choir has explored music by the 16th Czech composer Turnovsky – never before performed in the UK – and Russan orthodox settings by the contemporary composer John Tavener.
+The choir has explored music by the 16th Czech composer Turnovsky – never before performed in the UK – and Russian orthodox settings by the 20th-century composer John Tavener.

 After a standing ovation for Tallis’ magnificent 40-part Spem in Alium in an isolated redundant church somewhere in Warwickshire, one audience member confided afterwards, “That was amazing – I think I’ve just been to heaven and back.”